Senior Accounting Officer must provide a certificate to HMRC: specimen qualified certificate

 |Name of Company||UTR||Explanation|

 The legislation does not specify the level of detail to be included in the explanation on the certificate.
-However, we would expect to see a summary of the reasons that led to the SAO’s decision to provide a qualified certificate to allow the Customer Relationship Manager (CRM) or the Mid-sized Business Customer Engagement Team (CET) to understand in what respects the tax accounting arrangements were inappropriate.
+However, we would expect to see a summary of the reasons that led to the SAO’s decision to provide a qualified certificate to allow the Customer Compliance Manager (CCM) or the Mid-sized Business Customer Engagement Team (CET) to understand in what respects the tax accounting arrangements were inappropriate.
 It should not be simply a statement of an error or a list of errors but should explain what the shortcomings were in the accounting arrangements that led to the error(s).
-CRMs or the CET should encourage the SAO to discuss any areas of doubt about the level of detail required with them.
+CCMs or the CET should encourage the SAO to discuss any areas of doubt about the level of detail required with them.

 There is no legal requirement for the certificate to contain remediation plans.
 However it is very likely that HMRC will make enquiries about any highlighted weaknesses or failure.
 As such HMRC has no objection if SAOs decide to pre-empt such enquiries by giving an unsolicited explanation of remediation plans either in or alongside the certificate.